dinikifo/VB6.tiny.clone/README.md

 The main demo is `demo.zip`, which shows:

 - A simple and minimalistic accounting app (demonstrating the data and working structure from the post found in: https://medium.com/@RobertKhou/double-entry-accounting-in-a-relational-database-2b7838a5d7f8).
-TODO: writting an app manual.
-NOTES: parts were updated to accomodate the demo's functionality.
+NOTES: parts of the runtime were updated to accomodate the demo's functionality.
+Can be useful in a fashion as to demonstrate what is required for building apps with the language.

 ---